Oauth with the Twitter APIs

 Twitter API Authentication Model

-This is the most common form of resource authentication in Twitter’s OAuth 1.0a implementation.
-A signed request identifies an application’s identity in addition to the identity accompanying granted permissions of the end-user the application is making API calls on behalf of, represented by the user’s access token.
+In other words, a signed request identifies an application’s identity in addition to the identity accompanying granted permissions of the end-user the application is making API calls on behalf of, represented by the user’s access token.

 User authentication requires the consumer key and secret from your Twitter app and the access token and access token secret retrieved through the 3-legged-oauth process with the user that the developer is acting on the behalf of.
 Not all API methods support application-user authentication.

 API methods that support both forms of authentication will contain two rate limits in the documentation, application-only authentication and one that is per user (for application-user authentication, and not to be confused with the first item of this list) and the other.
 Not all API methods support both types of authentication.